goingforbrooke/arbiter/README.md

 ### Future: nice-to-haves

 - can't-do-but suggestions
     - "negotiator" suggestions
         - next timeframe that capacity is available
         - less capacity during the same timeframe
 - user ID tracking
     - BI folks: what should we include in the next datacenter that we build?
     - marketing folks: what's selling
     - SRE dashboard: is something busted in a weird way

 ### Known Unknowns

 - ~~total capacity == total capacity of hardware?~~
     - total cap == total hardware cap
 - ~~interval: live or batch?~~
     - live
 - ~~optimization priority?~~
     - **resource utilization**
     - user latency
         - having to wait forever might get frustrating
             - could set aside a small amount for "just-try-it-out" users
     - reliability (resource failure fault tolerance)
         - what if schedule changes?
             - ex.
                 - assume two datacenters: A100s and H100s in different locales
                 - timeline
                     - customer buys A100 cluster
                     - A100 cluster floods
                     - scheduler needs to be able to reassign to H100 center
                         - will lose some money b/c lower $/hr
                         - won't lose all of the money
                         - won't lose reputation reliability
 - ~~applicable to multiple types of resources?~~
     - just one
 - ~~BI and marketing people want to query data?~~
     - free to add `user_id` to function request

-- assumptions
+### Assumptions

 - provided schedule will never change or fail
 - okay to lock up if someone's already making an allocation

-- architecture
+### Architecture

 - RESTful API
     - Warp b/c simple and composable
+        - also, big `seamonstar` fan
+    - runner up: Rocket
+        - simpler, but only recently out of nightly
+    - runner up: Tide
+        - too young
     - allows for concurrent requests
         - "lock" allocations if a user makes a request while another is being assessed
             - SQL db allows
 - SQL DB
     - pros
         - keep the implementation simple
         - easy to reason about
         - easy to build on
         - SQLite might be easier at first
         - future: PosgreSQL
     - why not files?
         - more complex to reason about
         - eventual performance issues: aggregating every row will start to add up over time
         - notable pros include simplicity and no external dependencies
+    - access pattern
+        - ORM would be too much at this stage

 ## 🐭 Misc.